skhabiri/HypoTweet/README.md

 * `heroku addons:create heroku-postgresql:hobby-dev`        #this on CLI will setup a postgres db for the app as an add-on in free tier and it calls is “DATABSE_URL”
 * now on browser more>restart all dynos
 * database is empty and wouldn’t run till we hit the /reset or /update route and create the database.
+* For testing and avoid repeated deployment we can locally test the app with `heroku local`.

 To avoid training the model everytime that we make a prediction we can serialize the model and save it as a file or string. dump(), load() are used to save it as a file and dumps, loads are used to dump and load it as a string.
 * log_reg_string = pickle.dumps(log_reg)        # log_reg is the trained model